 There may come a time freelancing totally outgrows your full-time work.
 The business income may have doubled your monthly salary and your forecast for the next three years indicates that the freelance business is set to scale new heights.
 Perhaps it is time to write that resignation letter, say good bye to the day job, and jump onto the entrepreneurship bandwagon full-time.

 Have you taken the plunge?
 Share your tips on how you started freelancing.

 Popular search terms for this article:

-how to start freelancing work, How to Start Freelancing, working full time and freelancing, can you freelance while employed, freelancing while working full time, working freelance while still working full time, is it possible to work full time while you freelance, how to freelance while working full-time, freelancing while in a full time job, freelance and full time work
+how to start freelancing work, How to Start Freelancing, working full time and freelancing, can you freelance while employed, freelancing while working full time, freelance while working full time, working freelance while still working full time, working freelance while still in fulltime employment, is it possible to work full time while you freelance, can you work fulltime and freelance